Hashbury1/MovieSearchApp/README.md

 Programming Languages used

-used a NoSQL database to store movie data,
+used MySQL database to store movie data,

 use AWS S3 bucket to store images of movie covers.